William R. King: Vice presidency and death (1853)

-The 1852 Democratic National Convention was held at the Maryland Institute for the Promotion of the Mechanic Arts Hall in Baltimore.
+The 1852 Democratic National Convention was held at the Maryland Institute for the Promotion of the Mechanic Arts in Baltimore.
 Franklin Pierce was nominated for president, and King was nominated for vice president.

 Pierce and King defeated the Whig candidates, Winfield Scott and William Alexander Graham.
-Because King was ill with tuberculosis and had traveled to Cuba in an effort to regain his health, he was not able to be in Washington to take his oath of office on March 4, 1853.
-By a special Act of Congress passed on March 2, he was allowed to take the oath outside the United States, and was sworn in on March 24, 1853, near Matanzas, by the U.S. consul to Cuba, William L. Sharkey.
-King is the first and, to date, only vice president or president of the United States to take the oath of office on foreign soil.
+Because King was ill with tuberculosis and had traveled to Cuba to recover, he was unable to be in Washington to take the oath of office on March 4, 1853.
+By a special act of Congress passed on March 2, he was allowed to take the oath outside the United States and was sworn in on March 24, 1853, near Matanzas, by the U.S. consul to Cuba, William L. Sharkey.
+King was the first and, to date, only vice president or president of the United States to take the oath of office on foreign soil.

-Shortly afterward, King made the journey to return to Chestnut Hill.
-He died within two days of his arrival on April 18, 1853, aged 67, of tuberculosis.
-He was interred in a vault on the plantation and later reburied in Selma's Old Live Oak Cemetery.
+Shortly afterward, King returned to Chestnut Hill.
+He died of tuberculosis on April 18, 1853, two days after his arrival, at age 67.
+He was interred in a vault on the plantation and later reburied in Old Live Oak Cemetery in Selma.
 King never carried out any duties of the office.

 Following King's death, the office of vice president was vacant until John C. Breckinridge was inaugurated with President James Buchanan in March 1857.

-Engraving of Chestnut Hill, published following King's death in the Illustrated News, New York, April 30, 1853.
+Engraving of Chestnut Hill, published in the Illustrated News (New York) on April 30, 1853, following King's death.
 The house was destroyed by fire during the 1920s.

 Crypt of William R. King in Live Oak Cemetery, Selma, Alabama.